nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-08-30-ruby-inherited-visibility-modifiers-protected-and-private.markdown

 date: 2014-08-30 09:01:20 -0700
 comments: true
 categories: inheritance
+description: Treatment of private and protected visibility modifiers in the Ruby programming language
+keywords: ruby inheritance
 ---

 During a recent code review at work, I was surprised by how Ruby handles `private` and `protected` method visibility modifiers in derived classes.
 The behavior is distinct from visibility modifiers in other languages like Java.
 Specifically, you can call a private parent class method as is demonstrated by the following code: